mosqu1t0/CodeSheep-SpringBoot/README.md

 ### GET: `/code`

-get all codes this account have save
+get all codes of this account

 needs <b>two params:</b>
 - pageNum